ChainRisk/images-generation/README.md

 Start the application: `npm start`

+## Endpoints
 The application has two main endpoints: `POST /image` and `GET /image`.
 Both of these endpoints create an image representation of a credit score and mint it as an NFT.

+### `POST /image`:

+This endpoint allows you to generate a new NFT with credit rating information.
+The **request body** should be a JSON object with the following key-value pairs:

+- **address (optional)**: A string representing an address.
+If not provided, 'Address not provided' is used.

+The endpoint responds with the stored NFT's data.

+### `GET /image`:

+This endpoint allows you to generate a new NFT with credit rating information based on the provided address **query parameter**.

+- **address (optional)**: A string representing an address.
+If not provided, 'Address not provided' is used.

+The endpoint responds with the stored NFT's data.

 ### Request/Response Process: